-Before I tasted rhubarb, I often wondered what does rhubarb taste like and how it’s consumed.
-Today, I will explain everything you need to know about rhubarb including taste and consumption.
+I often wondered “What does rhubarb taste like and how is it consumed”.
+And I believe many of you have the same concern as mine.
+So after tasting and analyzing its flavor, I will explain everything you need to know about rhubarb including its taste and consumption.

-The perfect time to enjoy this colorful fruit is spring since it’s the season of rhubarb.
+Rhubarb – food with the letter R at the beginning, is a healthy vegetable.
+The perfect time to enjoy this colorful veggie is spring since it’s the season of rhubarb.
 Most people dislike raw rhubarb.
 It has a very tart taste that some individuals can’t handle and find unpleasant.

 This is why rhubarb is almost always consumed cooked with sugar to overpower the sour taste.
 I like this fruit because it’s beneficial in many ways.
 That said, let’s learn more about this superfood.